 Volcanic eruptions are a natural hazard that manifests itself in over 85 countries throughout the world.
-It is estimated that 800 million people live within a 100 km radius of active volcanic systems and exposed to volcanic risk (Loughlin, 2015).
+It is estimated that 800 million people live within a 100 km radius of active volcanic systems and are exposed to volcanic risk (Loughlin, 2015).
 The initial motivation behind our work was to develop and produce free-to-download and fun-to-play games of natural hazards preparedness and response.
-We were also interested in creating games that facilitate learning, games that contain a significant amount of relevant scientific and practical knowledge that players can absorb while playing.
-Volcanology is a complex science with multiple dynamic variables, and understanding volcanic risks requires a significant amount of information including the eruptive history of a volcano and the geography of the area (Sparks, 2004), and the situation of the nearby population at risk.
-Generally speaking there is limited knowledge about volcanic activity throughout the world and in many instances volcanic risks have not yet been evaluated (Lockwood, 2013).
-In light of these volcanic complexities we realized that any effective game on volcanic disaster preparedness and response would have to be simple and flexible, and easy to understand in a variety of cultural contexts.
+We were also interested in creating games that facilitate learning, games based on scientific knowledge that provide practical knowledge for players to absorb while playing.
+Volcanology is a complex science with multiple dynamic variables, and understanding volcanic risks requires a significant amount of information including the eruptive history of a volcano, the geography of the area (Sparks, 2004), and the situation of the nearby population at risk.
+Generally speaking there is limited knowledge about volcanic activity throughout the world, and in many instances volcanic risks have not yet been evaluated (Lockwood, 2013).
+In light of these volcanic complexities we realized that any effective game on volcanic disaster preparedness and response would have to be simple, flexible, and easy to understand in a variety of cultural contexts.

-A few of the critical team members had backgrounds in the professional production of videogames and computer games and we were keen on the idea of following the best-practices found in the commercial world of interactive game entertainment to create games that were inspired by scientific principles.
+A few of the critical team members had backgrounds in the professional production of video games and computer games, and we were keen on the idea of following the best practices found in the commercial world of interactive game entertainment to create games that were inspired by scientific principles.
 We realized at the time that this represented an experimental approach that could only be successful through a partnership between scientists and game artists.
 We were intrigued by the possibilities and were lucky to have the opportunity to develop and explore our ideas.

-The overall goal was to create interactive games that would be easy to play and easy to learn from, games that could contribute to the human preparedness initiative at-large.
+The overall goal was to create interactive games that would be easy to play and easy to learn from, games that could contribute to the human preparedness initiative at large.
 There are millions of humans living under the shadow of volcanic risk.
-According to the ranking by the National Geology and Mining Service (SERNAGEOMIN) of risk specific to active volcanoes in Chile, for example, around 1,500,000 people are exposed to some type of volcanic hazard within the Chilean territory.
-This figure represents about 8.3% of the total population and it includes individuals living in high to medium danger zones or in areas that are exposed to ash fall (Pedreros, 2020).
+According to the ranking by the National Geology and Mining Service (SERNAGEOMIN) of risk specific to active volcanoes in Chile, for example, around 1 500 000 people are exposed to some type of volcanic hazard within the Chilean territory.
+This figure represents about 8.3 % of the total population, and it includes individuals living in high to medium danger zones or in areas that are exposed to ashfall (Pedreros, 2020).